Bringing Families Together Through Immigration

 - Spouses

 Each relationship falls into an immigration category, which impacts how long the process takes.
+The Form I-130 timeline also depends on USCIS workload, visa bulletin movement, and if any additional review is required.
 Immediate relatives of U.S. citizens (spouses, unmarried children under 21, and parents) do not face visa quotas, while preference categories do.
+Visa availability is controlled by the U.S. Department of State through the Visa Bulletin.

 - Prepare and File Form I-130